Malliavin Calculus for regularity structures: the case of gPAM: The framework

 where the second equality follows by the fact that $M^H\tau=M\tau$ for every $\tau\in T_g$ and the last by the fact that $(\Pi^M_x)^h$ satisfies condition 1 in Proposition~\ref{prop:ContShiftModel}.

 Finally, take $\F^H\setminus\F\ni\tau=\tau_1\tau_2$, $\tau_1\in\U^H$ and $\tau_2\in\{{\Xi},{H}\}$, then

-where the last equality holds since both the models $Z^{e_h}$ and $(Z^{e_h})^{M^H}$ are admissible (hence their action on $\U^H$ is the same and determined by~\eqref{eq:Amodel}) and the map $M^H$ leaves ${\Xi}$ and ${H}$ invariant. \end{proof} As a corollary of the previous result we can also show that a relation analogous to~\eqref{eq:RenExt} holds when substituting the translation operator to the extension one.
+where the first equality holds since $\tau \notin \F$ implies $\tau\neq \Xi \I(\Xi)$, hence $M^H \tau = \tau$, and the last equality holds since both the models $Z^{e_h}$ and $(Z^{e_h})^{M^H}$ are admissible (hence their action on $\U^H$ is the same and determined by~\eqref{eq:Amodel}) and the map $M^H$ leaves ${\Xi}$ and ${H}$ invariant. \end{proof} As a corollary of the previous result we can also show that a relation analogous to~\eqref{eq:RenExt} holds when substituting the translation operator to the extension one.

 \begin{corollary} Let $h\in L^2(\T^2)$ and $\TS_g$ be the regularity structure defined above.
 Given $M\in\Re_0$ and $Z=(\Pi,\Gamma)\in\M(\TS_g)$, we have

 In other words, the operations of translation and renormalization commute. \end{corollary} \begin{proof} Since we know that, in our context, the renormalization map does not affect the map $\Gamma$, we only have to show that $T_h(\Pi^M)=(T_h\Pi)^M$.
 It is immediate to verify, by a direct computation, that, for $M\in\Re_0$ and $M^H$ defined as above, $\tau_H(M\tau)=M^H\tau_H(\tau)$ therefore, recalling the definition of $T_h$ given in Proposition~\ref{prop:TransModel}, for $\tau\in T_0$, we have